eddiebrunson/Reactjs_Notes/reactjsnotes.md

 ### Rendering Multiple Components

--using JavaScript **map()** function a "key", is a special string attribute you need to include when createing lists of elements.
+-using JavaScript **map()** function a "key", is a special string attribute you need to include when creating lists of elements.

 --> **Keys** help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity.

 --> The best way to pick a key is to use a string that uniquely identifies a list item among its siblings.
 Most often you would use **IDs** from your data as keys.

---> When you don't have stable IDs for rendering items you may use the item index as a key as a last restort.
+--> When you don't have stable IDs for rendering items you may use the item index as a key as a last resort.

 ---